-Report No. AR-99-02 issued March 29, 1999 Verification of Expenses and Review of Selected Administrative Practices of theWashington Representative's Office Fiscal Years 1995 and 1996

-Date(s) of followup letter(s) sent : 11/29/99, 7/11/00, 1/24/01, 8/22/01, 3/4/02, 8/9/02, 2/18/03 (DOF), 8/4/03 (DOF), 4/14/04 (DOF) Date(s) of response letter(s) received 1 : 10/6/99, 9/25/01, 3/20/02, 8/12/02, 8/21/02, 3/17/03 (DOF request for extension) Recommendation 15 : Original: The Washington Representative should continue his efforts to collect the butstanding loans until such time as he is assured that any further collection efforts would be futile.
+The Senate should amend language in legislation and/or travel policy requiring senators to adjust their vouchers or allowances so as not to obtain reimbursement for other concurrent travel.
+Washington Representative's Office Washington Representative's Office Report No. AR-99-02 issued March 29, 1999 Verification of Expenses and Review of Selected Administrative Practices of the Washington Representative's Office Fiscal Years 1995 and 1996 Date(s) of followup letter(s) sent : 11/29/99, 7/11/00, 1/24/01, 8/22/01, 3/4/02, 8/9/02, 2/18/03 (DOF), 8/4/03 (DOF), 4/14/04 (DOF), 9/28/04 (DOF) Date(s) of response letter(s) received : 10/6/99, 9/25/01, 3/20/02, 8/12/02, 8/21/02, 3/17/03 (DOF request for extension) Recommendation 15: Original: The Washington Representative should continue his efforts to collect the outstanding loans until such time as he is assured that any further collection efforts would be futile.
 At that time, the loan documentation should be turned over to the Department of Finance in Saipan for further action.
 If the obligations are collected, the amount should be returned to the CNMI General Fund.
 As Revised and Redirected to DOF: DOF should determine the current status of the loan receivable from the former Resident Representative.
-Agency to Act : Washington Representative's Office - Redirected to Department of Finance Status : Resolved - Delinquent Agency Response : In the 9/25/01 response from WRO, it was stated that the \$1,080 loan was fully paid.
+Agency to Act: Washington Representative's Office - Redirected to Department of Finance Status: Resolved - Delinquent Agency Response: In the 9/25/01 response from WRO, it was stated that the \$1,080 loan was fully paid.
 OPA was provided copies of the official cash receipt and a check for \$50.25 evidencing final payment representing the balance on the employee loan of \$1,080.
 This portion of the recommendation pertaining to the \$1,080 employee loan is considered closed.
 For the \$2,500 loan, the former Resident Representative has entered into an agreement with DOF to make monthly payments in the amount of \$100.
 The Resident Representative has made three payments totaling \$300 leaving a balance still collectible of \$2,200.
 OPA was provided copies of the official receipts and checks evidencing payments made of \$300 and a copy of the promissory note for the \$2,500 loan.
 In his 3/20/02 response, the current Resident Representative sought the advice of OPA on how to go about collecting the loan made by the former Resident Representative.
-Additional Information In his $8/12/02$ response, the Resident Representative suggested that OPA redirect the recommendation to DOF as his office is not involved in the repayment of the loan.
-On $8/28/02$, OPA issued a letter to the Secretary of Finance requesting the current status of the loan receivable. or Action Required : DOF should inform OPA of the current status of the loan receivable from the former Resident Representative.
+In his 8/12/02 response, the Resident Representative suggested that OPA redirect the recommendation to DOF as his office is not involved in the repayment of the loan.
+On 8/28/02, OPA issued a letter to the Secretary of Finance requesting the current status of the loan receivable.